maximilian-nitsch/USBL-Simulator/README.md

 The simulator implements the following **features**:
 - USBL measurement simulation in USBL-centroid and NED frame
 - USBL array simulation with transducer and hydrophone positions
-- Standard USBL configuration (USBL on air-water interface)
+- Standard and inverse USBL configuration (USBL on air-water interface, transponder on AUV)
 - Round-trip-time (RTT) noise and quantization simulation
 - Time-Difference-of-Arrival (TDOA) noise and quantization simulation
 - Internal Attitude and Heading Reference System (AHRS) simulation (Xsens MTi-100 Inertial Measurement Unit)